josephresearch/LCD_Network/README.md

 This repository contains the data used in the folowing preprint:

 **Daniel Tan, Dilimulati Aierken, and Jerelle A. Joseph.
-"Biomolecular condensate networks feature topological cliques near the interface". bioRxiv (2025)**
+"Interaction networks within biomolecular condensates feature topological cliques near the interface". bioRxiv (2025)**

 ## Data Description